Preventing Heart Attacks with Ouabain

 The formation of well developed collaterals has “survival benefit” protects us from heart attacks, serving as our own personal bypass operation courtesy of mother nature.
 This explains the value of medical treatment with Beta-Blockers and other cardiac drugs which buy time for our heart to develop collateral circulation.

 Formation of collateral vesels is one of the expected outcomes of a procedure called EECP EKG-Gated Extracorporal Counter Pulsation.
 My previous article on EECP discussed this.
+Dr Thomas Cowan is a passionate advocate of EECP, which in his opinion, makes angioplasty unnecessary.

 Autonomic Nervous System- Parasympathetic vs Sympathetic